SOUMEE2000/Netlogo-Model-of-Developer-Interaction/README.md

 # Model Validation
 **Datasets used:** Openstack, Eclipse, Android

-**Network characterisitcs that the simulations measured:** Connection and Separation

 The outputs from these models have then been scaled by multiplying them with a scalar factor as real-world data is apt to be more dense than the what we have simulated.
 Using these parameters, we have built models that show high congruence with characteristics that are shown by real world data obtained from software development projects like **Openstack, Eclipse, Android**.
 The extensive validation on three different datasets of three different types of software development projects ( a Cloud platform, an IDE, and a mobile OS) lends more solidarity towards these models being closer to reality.